kamilWyszynski1/vodeno/README.md

 ## Concerns
 1. There are no test for every file because I found it pointless.
-One example test file that covers every tested case is enough for presentation purposes.
+One example test that covers every tested case is enough for presentation purposes.
 2. Cursor - I've implemented simple cursor that bases on `where` and `order by` statements.
    It's simple and fast enough for that project.
 Along with index on `id` column even with large amount of data I should be fast enough.